History KS3 / GCSE: What was the role of money and trade in the British Empire?

 On London’s trading floors, speculators bought and sold commodities from all corners of the Empire.

 By the end of the 19th Century, more than half the world’s trade was financed with British pounds.

 This clip is from the series Empire.

-After watching the clip, students working in groups have twenty minutes to create an 'Empire Trading' game, which involves colouring all the major countries of the Empire red on a world map, marking the main trade routes and writing 3 or 4 chance cards for each trading centre or product.
+After watching the clip, students working in groups have 20 minutes to create an 'Empire Trading' game, which involves colouring all the major countries of the Empire red on a world map, marking the main trade routes and writing three or four chance cards for each trading centre or product.

 When games are complete, groups can compete with each other, by throwing dice and moving round the Empire along trade routes, given appropriate numerical journey times, picking up cards and keeping financial records on a profit and loss sheet.